Qualia: Moreland Perkins

 In his book Sensing the World, Moreland Perkins argues that qualia need not be identified as their objective sources: a smell, for instance, bears no direct resemblance to the molecular shape that gives rise to it, nor is a toothache actually in the tooth.
 Like Hobbes he views the process of sensing as complete in itself; as he puts it, it is not like "kicking a football" where an external object is required – it is more like "kicking a kick".
 This explanation evades the Homunculus Objection, as adhered to by Gilbert Ryle, among others.
 Ryle was unable to entertain this possibility, protesting that "in effect it explained the having of sensations as the not having of sensations".
 However, A. J. Ayer called this objection "very weak" as it betrayed an inability to detach the notion of eyes, or indeed any sensory organ, from the neural sensory experience.

 Howard Robinson and William Robinson

-Philosopher Howard Robinson argued against reducing sensory experiences to physical explanations.
-He defended the theory of sense data, maintaining that sensory experiences involve qualia.
-As a dualist, Robinson held that mind and matter have distinct metaphysical natures.
-He maintained that the knowledge argument shows that physicalism fails to account for the qualitative nature of qualia.
+Philosopher Howard Robinson argues against reducing sensory experiences to physical explanations.
+He defends the theory of sense data, maintaining that sensory experiences involve qualia.
+As a dualist, Robinson holds that mind and matter have distinct metaphysical natures.
+He maintains that the knowledge argument shows that physicalism fails to account for the qualitative nature of qualia.

 Similarly, William Robinson, in Understanding Phenomenal Consciousness, advocates for dualism and rejects the idea of reducing phenomenal experience to neural processes.
 His theory of Qualitative Event Realism proposes that phenomenal consciousness consists of immaterial events caused by brain activity but not reducible to it.
 He seeks to conciliate dualism with scientific methodology, aiming for a future unified theory that respects both phenomenal qualities and scientific explanations.